 The replica was built in 1971 - 1973.

 We visited the galleon during a trip to London in April 2014 and took many pictures.
 If you click on a photo you will get that photo in high resolution.
-If you use Microsoft Internet Explorer, Firefox or Google Chrome, press F11 to minimize navigation bars and have a larger screen with the photos.

 At the ticket booth you get a leaflet with some information on the ship (see below, click on the photos).